PaddlePaddle/PaddleSpeech/docs/source/tts/models_introduction.md

 - The ability to perceive local information is weak, and local information is more related to pronunciation.
 - Stability is worse than Tacotron2.

-You can find Parakeet's Transformer TTS example at `Parakeet/examples/transformer_tts`.
+You can find PaddleSpeech TTS's Transformer TTS with LJSpeech dataset example at [examples/ljspeech/tts1](https://github.com/PaddlePaddle/DeepSpeech/tree/develop/examples/ljspeech/tts1).

 ### FastSpeech2